zmaril/zquery/readme.md

 - [ ] Set up a discord.
 - [ ] Figure out how to get streaming working with datafusion.
 - [ ] Get bpftrace working ala [`bpfquery`](https://bpfquery.com).
+- [ ] Figure out a better way than `jq` to handle the output of `jc` for converting from JSON to NDJSON.Or, hey, don't convert from JSON to NDJSON at all!
+Just have arrow parse the JSON directly somehow.